 “Christopher… I gave the tour a 99 on a 100 scale as I can’t imagine it gets much better than we experienced in Cuba.
 You did everything well and made sure that everyone in the group had a very memorable trip.”

 Day 1 (Saturday, April 23): Meet in Havana

 The U.S. “support for the Cuban people” license allows individuals to travel freely to Cuba as they wish at any time.
 We’ll meet this evening at our B&B in Habana Vieja (Old Havana) for a welcome reception and briefing with Chris and our Cuban guide.
 Our welcome dinner will be nearby at Chacón 162, a popular bikers’ bar and restaurant.

 Overnight: Posada de Chacón (B&B) or alternative, Habana Vieja

 This morning we make a brief stop at the excellent Bay of Pigs Museum.
-We’ll then be glad for the F700GSs as we follow a dirt track along the Caribbean shore to reach the lovely bay city of Cienfuegos.
+We’ll then be glad for the F700s as we follow a dirt track along the Caribbean shore to reach the lovely bay city of Cienfuegos.
 After a brief stop to explore the city, we’ll follow a superbly scenic route as we climb into the Sierra Escambray mountains for lunch at El Nicho waterfall.
-We’ll then follow a convoluted and thrilling route to the summit at Topes de Collantes, then a steep switchback descent to the UNESCO World Heritage City of Trinidad—Cuba’s most authentic and perfectly preserved colonial city.
-This evening, enjoy strolling the cobbled colonial streets, dinner at the best paladar in town, then music and dance at one of Trinidad’s many clubs.
+We’ll then follow convoluted and challenging forest trails to the mist-shrouded summit at Topes de Collantes to take a switchback down to the UNESCO World Heritage City of Trinidad—Cuba’s most authentic and perfectly preserved colonial city.
+This evening enjoy strolling the cobbled colonial streets, plus music and dance at one of Trinidad’s many clubs.